SEO ROI: What Is the ROI of an SEO Campaign? How to Calculate SEO ROI?

 Now that we know how to calculate ROI, what steps can we take to maximize it for your SEO campaign?
 These are some of the best ways to get the greatest possible return out of your SEO investment:

-Choose the right partners.
+• Choose the right partners.
 For starters, you need to work with the right partners, since some SEO partners are going to be strictly more valuable than others.
 Consider the difference between spending $10,000 a month with an agency that only does the bare minimum and spending $5,000 a month with an agency that consistently exceeds expectations; you'll likely see a much more impressive return with the latter.
 There are many options to practice SEO, such as working with an SEO agency, hiring freelancers, building an internal team, or even just doing the work yourself.
 Do your due diligence so you can vet all these options properly and choose the best fit for your brand.

-Plan strategically.
+• Plan strategically.
 If your SEO strategy is going to work, it needs to be strategic.
-No more throwing darts at a dartboard blindfolded; you need to be precisely focused in all your efforts.
+No more throwing darts at a dartboard blindfolded; you need to be precisely focused in all your SEO efforts.
 Take the time to practice keyword research, plan your spending carefully, and keep your finger on the pulse of your campaign so you can make meaningful changes as necessary.

-Don’t beat your competitors with brute force.
+• Don’t beat your competitors with brute force.
 It's tempting to try and overwhelm your competitors with brute force.
 If one of your most annoying rivals is currently ranked one for a lucrative keyword phrase, you might try to outspend them so you can displace them.
 There are times when this strategy can work in your favor, but it's usually better to avoid beating your competitors with brute force alone.
 The brute force approach is expensive and unreliable, so you're usually better off finding alternative angles of attack – like targeting a less common keyword phrase or a different demographic.

-Spend wisely.
+• Spend wisely.
 Every dollar you spend on SEO should be objectively scrutinized.
 Inexperienced SEO practitioners often fall into the trap of simply “doing more,” such as developing more content, building more links, and tweaking pages indiscriminately.
-Make sure that each new investment or asset has some sort of functional role in helping you achieve your SEO goals.
+Make sure that each new investment or asset has some sort of functional role in helping you achieve your SEO ROI goals.

-Produce evergreen content.
-Content is a big part of SEO, so it's only natural that it represents a big portion of your spending.
+• Produce evergreen content.
+Content is a big part of SEO ROI measurement, so it's only natural that it represents a big portion of your spending.
 You can make this expenditure go much further if you consistently produce evergreen content – in other words, content with the potential to be relevant forever.
 Writing up an article about the latest news story or a fleeting fad might be good for generating short-term attention, but it's not going to be as valuable a long-term asset as its evergreen counterparts.

-Be consistent.
+• Be consistent.
 Marketers see better SEO results when they practice their strategy with consistency.
 That means sticking to a schedule, adhering to your initial strategy and vision for the campaign, and working with the same experts (provided they’re reliable).
 Consistency is also going to make it easier to conduct root cause analyses whenever you notice an uptick or downturn in your SEO ROI; if your strategy starts to look more or less effective, you can attribute the change to only the variables that you've recently altered.

-Utilize complementary strategies.
+• Utilize complementary strategies.
 One of the greatest strengths of SEO is that it has the potential to elevate your other marketing strategies, from content marketing to social media advertising.
 If you utilize these complementary strategies well, you can maximize the value of each new asset you create and cultivate a much more loyal, valuable audience.

-Optimize for valuable conversions.
-ROI is naturally higher when the value of each organic visitor is higher.
+• Optimize for valuable conversions.
+SEO ROI is naturally higher when the value of each organic visitor is higher.
 You can therefore greatly increase your SEO ROI by optimizing your website for highly valuable conversions; increase both conversion value and conversion rate for best results.

 Is SEO Worth It?

-It's hard to give a blanket statement about whether SEO is worth it or not, since there are so many different variables to consider and so many different scenarios that could unfold.
-However, the average business benefits enormously from SEO, seeing a positive ROI that more than justifies the initial investment.
+However, the average business benefits enormously from SEO, seeing a positive SEO ROI that more than justifies the initial investment and SEO efforts.
 If you're curious to learn more about how SEO could benefit your business, or if you're ready to start a full campaign, contact us for a free consultation today!

 Author